garbo-succus/r3f-control-kit/README.md

 This is a toolkit for implementing react-three-fiber camera controls.

+## Rationale

+Camera controls are generally the main way humans interact with 3D apps.
+They must handle multiple input methods (touch, keyboard, mouse, gamepads, XR, pen, etc) but should get out of the way when not needed.

+We have found "kitchen sink" camera controllers to be difficult to integrate into state management, and easy to outgrow.

+Rather than ship an entire controller, we aim to provide composable pieces for building one, patterns for common requirements, and boilerplate to get started with.

 ## Status: Alpha

 This library is brand new and currently awaiting feedback.